ymro/ansible-role-haproxy/README.md

     haproxy_backend_balance_method: 'roundrobin'
     haproxy_backend_httpchk: 'HEAD / HTTP/1.1\r\nHost:localhost'

 HAProxy backend configuration directives.
-If haproxy_backend_default, backend will be setup as this.
+If haproxy_backend_default is true, backend will be as this.

     haproxy_contexts:
      - { name: 'app1', primary_ip: '10.10.10.1', backup_ip: '10.10.10.2', port: '8080' }

 HAProxy acls with apropriate backend will be created for defined contexts.
+If haproxy_contexts_enabled is true.

     haproxy_backend_servers:
       - name: app1